JamesChuong/Hospital_Simulation_CMPT305/README.md

 # Random Variate Generation:
 Visitor interarrival time and both queues’ service time distributions are exponential.
 Arrivals are generated based on the mean interarrival time minutes.
 Service time of the "E" queue is based on a service time distribution with mean service time 1/(mu_e) minutes.
 Service time of the "P" queue is based on a service time distribution with mean service time minutes depending on priority value.
 Additional time for room cleanup is based on constant time 1/(mu_c) minutes if a janitor is available.
-You will need to write a separate function for each distribution to generate values for arrival times and service times per server based on the exponential distribution.

 # Start and End of Simulation:
 Simulation starts at 12 AM, and ends at 6 AM the following day.
 You should discard statistics from the first 6 hours of simulation and only report results from the last 24 hours.